Deep energy retrofit explained

 USA

-An analysis for 50% dip in energy consumption & carbon emissions by the US by 2050 translates to comprehensive energy efficiency retrofits in more than half the existing buildings (Nadel 2016).[21]
+An analysis for a 50% dip in energy consumption & carbon emissions by the US by 2050 translates to comprehensive energy efficiency retrofits in more than half the existing buildings.[21]

-The policy framework for retrofitting in USA is directed at state and local levels.
+The policy framework for retrofitting in the USA is directed at state and local levels.
 These efforts are supported by the national government.
-Hundreds of such programs exist, right from the basic energy audits, provision of financial rebates, to comprehensive ones that aim to optimize the entire house.
+Hundreds of such programs exist, from basic energy audits and provision of financial rebates, to comprehensive programs that aim to optimize the entire house.

-Carine et al. summarize the below-listed elements present mostly in the best programs:
+Carine et al. summarize the elements present mostly in the best programs as:

 The Home Performance with Energy Star program is run by many bodies in the US, with the aid of the US Department of Energy.
 This project reports an average cost of $3500 per home retrofitted, with a distribution of 57%, 14%, 29% to homeowner incentives, contractor incentives, & administrative costs respectively.

-In the commercial domain, the Energy Star Program by EPA aims to reduce the carbon footprint of buildings.
+In the commercial domain, the Energy Star Program by the US Environmental Protection Agency aims to reduce the carbon footprint of buildings.
 According to this initiative, owners benchmark their buildings on a scale of 1–100.
-Those scoring 75 & above receive 'Energy Star' designation; while the others are encouraged to follow upgradation strategies for a better performance.
-Nearly 500,000 properties, representing about half of US commercial building floor area has been benchmarked as of 2016, with a grand total 29,500 buildings receiving the 'Energy Star' rating to that point.
+Those scoring 75 & above receive 'Energy Star' designation; while the others are encouraged to follow upgrade strategies for better performance.
+Nearly 500,000 properties, representing about half of US commercial building floor area has been benchmarked as of 2016, with a total 29,500 buildings receiving the 'Energy Star' rating to that point.

 Notable case studies